 Here are some valuable resources for continually learning and improving skills:

 - HubSpot Academy

 - Google Keyword Planner

 - Wordtracker Keyword Suggestion Tool

-Building up your skills is a continuous process, and given the recent growth of digital marketing technologies, you'll want to keep on your toes.
+Building up your skills as a digital marketing professional is a life-long process, and given the recent growth of digital marketing technologies, you'll want to keep on your toes and expand your repertoire.

-One great way to get started as a marketing freelancer is by building your own website.
+One great way to get started as a digital marketing freelancer is by building your own website.
 This could be an online portfolio where you house your content writing and a place where you demonstrate good SEO practices by optimizing your own website.